aratij56/CLI/README.md

 You can find the project page here: [CLI Project on GitHub](https://github.com/aratij56/CLI)

 ## Features
-- Perform addition, subtraction, and other mathematical operations.
+- Perform addition, updation , status check etc
 - Modular and extendable with Cobra CLI.

 ## How to Use